justinlee007/CarND-Vehicle-Detection/README.md

 The `detection.color_hist` method creates a stack of histograms of each image channel as a vector.
 The parameters for color histogram include an image bin value for the number of equal-width bins in the given range.

-The `color_histogram` utility visualizes a sampe image with it's corresponding historam plot per channel:
+The `color_histogram` utility visualizes a sample image with it's corresponding historam plot per channel:

 ```
 usage: color_histogram.py [-h] [-show] [-save]